frelian/curso-1-basico-vue/README.md

 * Class 9: Conditional rendering (IF) diferente between v-if (delete element) and v-show (hide element)
 * Class 10: Filters... in vue 3 are removed.
 Reemplace with method calls or computed properties.
 * Class 11: Ajax with AXIOS
+* Class 12: Data binding with styles and class